jean-philippe-martin/JavaJson/README.md

 - help screen showing the supported keys (press 'h' or '?')
 - shift-Z to undo union, sort, or aggregation
 - support for Unicode and CJK scripts
+- light or dark color options ("themes")

 Missing features:
 - support of right-to-left scripts
-- color choice that works on light-colored terminals

 ## Testing